gapotchenko/deno-cgi/README.md

 ## When to Use

-- Embedding legacy CGI scripts into a modern Deno server.
+- Embedding legacy CGI scripts into a modern Deno server
 - Running shell commands as HTTP endpoints (with proper sandboxing!)
 - Prototyping HTTP services quickly without a full web framework